Introduction

 If you do not get a version number at all (anything not starting with rbenv 1...

-), please ask for help in the Odin Project Chat Room.
+), please ask for help in our Discord server.

 Step 2.2: Install Ruby